Tech for Retail 2025 Workshop: From SEO to GEO – Gaining Visibility in the Era of Generative Engines

 Example H6

-When a company develops an online marketing strategy, it naturally pays close attention to several key performance indicators.
-Among these, the conversion rate is especially important.
-While conversion rate optimisation (CRO) is designed to improve this metric, it’s not always easy to know what constitutes a good conversion rate.
-The average conversion rate across the web is often too broad to be truly useful, as it fails to reflect the nuances of different industries.
-For meaningful insights, it’s far better to examine the average conversion rate by business sector, allowing for more relevant comparisons.
+When a company launches an online marketing strategy, it naturally monitors several performance indicators.
+Among these, the conversion rate holds a particularly important place.
+Even so, while conversion rate optimisation (CRO) aims to improve it, determining what a good conversion rate actually looks like is not always straightforward.
+The overall average conversion rate across the web is far too broad a figure to be genuinely meaningful.
+A far better approach is to examine the average conversion rate within your specific business sector, so you can make comparisons that are actually relevant.

-To help businesses improve their conversion rates, Incremys provides a suite of innovative modules tailored to different needs.
-With personalised AI, you gain bespoke insights into visitor behaviour, enabling you to refine your approach.
-The content production module helps you create relevant, optimised content for each market segment.
-Finally, the performance reporting module allows you to monitor your results in detail and adjust your strategy continuously.
+To help businesses improve their conversion rates, Incremys offers a range of innovative modules tailored to their needs.
+With personalised AI, you gain bespoke insights to better understand visitor behaviour and refine your approach.
+The content production module helps you generate relevant copy optimised for each market segment.
+Meanwhile, the performance reporting module lets you track progress precisely and continuously sharpen your strategy.

-Let’s look at a practical example.
-Suppose your business sells sofas online.
-Over a given period, you sell 25 sofas and your website receives 1,000 visitors.
-The conversion rate is (25 / 1,000) x 100 = 2.5%.
+Let's take a practical example.
+Your business sells sofas online.
+If, over a given period, you sell 25 sofas while 1,000 people visit your site during the same timeframe, your conversion rate is (25 / 1,000) x 100 = 2.5%.

 • Fashion and accessories: 3.50%